MPh-py/MPh/docs/tutorial.md

 ## Running simulations

 To solve the model, we need to create a mesh.
-This would also be taken care of automatically, but let's make sure this critical step passes without a hitch.
+This would also happen automatically, but let's make sure this critical step passes without a hitch.
 ```python
 >>> model.mesh()
 ```